nobrefelipe/atomic_lite/README.md

 It is based on the Atomic State pattern.

 Atomic State implies using Atoms as a single source of the state.
-So no more variable inside controllers, etc.
+So no more variables inside controllers, etc.
 It's allbased on Atoms (ValueNotifiers) and Reducers (functions where we change the state of the Atom).

 I dont want to call it a state manager or not even a package because it is very simple and  people could just clone this repo and do their own implementation.